 The range of modules planned is determined to a certain extent by the industry sector in which the buyer operates.
-Only a very small minority of buyers expects to implement all business functions using an enterprise application solution and enterprise application solutions will continue to be dominated by their financial modules.
+Nonetheless only a small minority of buyers expect to implement all business functions using an enterprise application solution and enterprise application solutions will continue to be dominated by their financial modules.